Academics

 St. Augustine’s Third Semester program is an innovative academic experience that fosters empathy and global engagement.
 All freshmen, sophomore, and junior students are required to participate annually in one of these unique courses that complement their academic studies and prepare them to be contributory members of their world.
 These courses offer Prep students an opportunity to study in an immersive environment which may include foreign and domestic travel, practical or professional study, social work, or intense academic research.

-For both international and domestic travel, EF tours provide policies to maintain students’ health and well-being in keeping with the policies of the governments of the destinations.
-St Augustine Prep will follow the policies communicated by EF Tours, which may be subject to changes that are outside of our control.
+For both international and domestic travel, EF Tours provides policies to maintain students’ health and well-being in keeping with the policies of the governments of the destinations.
+St Augustine Preparatory will follow the policies communicated by EF Tours, which may be subject to changes that are outside of our control.

-Currently, for international travel, vaccinations are required for both the Galapagos Island and the Costa Rica courses.
+Currently, for international travel, vaccinations are not required for England, Greece or Peru.

-With respect to domestic travel, vaccinations are not required at this time, but this policy is subject to change in an event that the destination(s) alter requirements.
+With respect to domestic travel, vaccinations are not required at this time, but this policy is subject to change in the event that the destination(s) alter requirements.

-All participants are encouraged to get vaccinated for all overnight travel.
+It is recommended that all participants be vaccinated for all overnight travel.

 Travel during the COVID-19 pandemic involves certain inherent risks related to the chance of being exposed to and/or contracting Covid 19.
 To read EF’s Covid care promise, please go to https://www.efexploreamerica.com/health-and-safety#covid-care

-With this in mind, all participants in NON-EF Tours are required to purchase vaccination insurance and provide proof of purchase by March 10, 2023.
+With this in mind, we encourage all participants in NON-EF Tours or WorldStrides courses to purchase vaccination insurance.
+Proof of purchase may be required.
 Please review https://www.cat70.com/ to select your insurance or find suitable alternative coverage.

-Per the U.S. State Department passports must have 6 months of validity remaining on them to use for travel.
-Therefore, if a passport is set to expire at any point in 2023, it must be renewed prior to travel on Third Semester trips in May and June of 2023.
+Per the U.S. State Department passports must have 6 months of validity remaining on them beyond the exit date from the U.S. to use for travel.
+Therefore, if a passport is set to expire at any point in 2024, it must be renewed prior to travel through Third Semester courses in May and June of 2024

-Renewal dates are subject to your particular trip, but EF generally requires passport information 110 days before departure.
+**Renewal dates are subject to your particular trip, but EF and WorldStides generally require passport information 110 days before departure.

 Additionally, if travel conditions change due to COVID-related issues within the 110-day window and the scheduled trips are forced to postpone or reschedule, the same options (refund or voucher) will remain in place.
 These policies are explained in full under EF’s Peace of Mind Program.

-Please note: Students traveling on non-EF tours are required to purchase Private Trip Insurance.
-Information will be provided by the lead teacher of those non-EF tours.
+Please note: Students traveling on non-EF Tours or WorldStrides courses are required to purchase Private Trip Insurance.
+Information will be provided by the Lead Faculty of those non-EF Tours or WorldStrides courses.

 EF Domestic Traveler Support phone number (to enroll by phone or for all outstanding questions that aren’t answered in the parent guide): 1-888-333-9756 (Mon-Fri 9-5)